glasskube/gitops-template/README.md

 minikube addons enable metrics-server -p gitops
 ````
 Glasskube should not yet be bootstrapped in that cluster.
-Enabling an the ingress and metrics-server addon makes sure the demo application will be successfully installed.
+Enabling the ingress and metrics-server addon ensures the demo application will be successfully installed.

 #### Install the Glasskube CLI